virendravidyarthee/android/README.md

 limitations enforced during the development process was that: It is to be assumed that the device would not have a stable cellular or wifi connection at any point of time.
 Thus the application is a chat app that uses Android’s WiFi p2p technology to establish text based communication over a mesh network.
-Note: The attached version does not have a functional chat history section of the application.
-This was because the functional version is currently experiencing some bugs.

 MyCarer-Stroke